 1. Customize the trek

-A customized trip to Manaslu is the best thing that any trekker can come across.
-It’ll make the travel easier and more comfortable as all the itineraries are pre-planned and pre-arranged.
+A customized trip to Manaslu is the best thing for any trekker.
+It’ll make travel easier and more comfortable as all the itineraries are pre-planned and pre-arranged.
 From your lodging to fooding, everything will be taken care of.

 2. Hire porters and Trek Guides

-If you’re not used to trekking mountainous terrains with heavy backpacks then better hire a porter.
+If you’re not used to trekking mountainous terrains with heavy backpacks, you better hire a guide and a porter.
 They’ll help you trek more comfortably by carrying luggage all along the way.
 The porter ensures that your travel is safe, tireless, and convenient.

 3. Group Trek

 Trekking in a group is more fun and relaxing.
 Given the good company of fellow travelers, you won’t be stressing much on the trail.
-Trekking with the pro guides, porters, and friend makes traveling a lot easier.
+Trekking with the pro guides, porters, and friends makes traveling much easier.

 4. Trekking shoes

 Hiking shoes are the last thing you want to mess with on Manaslu Trek.
-They are the best gear you can have to brave the steep, muddy, wet, and rugged terrains of Manaslu.
-They provide better support and ankle coverage to your leg, making it easy trekking.
+They are the best gear you can have to brave Manaslu's steep, muddy, wet, and rugged terrains.
+They provide better support and ankle coverage to your leg, making it easy to trek.

 Knowing that you’ll be trekking all day long for about two weeks, it’s better to have sturdy hiking boots.
-You should great pair of comfortable hiking shoes, which provides better traction and control.
+You should find a great pair of comfortable hiking shoes with better traction and control.
 They must be solid with a snug fit so that you can walk the trail more comfortably.